technofocus-pte/mscpltsecdepth/Labs/Lab 01/Lab 1 - Setting up the environment for Microsoft Copilot for Security_2.1.md

 ![Screenshot](./media/image13.png)

-10. Enter correct details in **Your Profile** page, tick all the check boxes, and then click on **Sign up** button.
+10. Enter your details in **Your Profile** page, tick all the check boxes, and then click on **Sign up** button.

  ![A screenshot of a computer Description automatically